timothyjamesbecker/TensorSV/README.md

 --branch 2 \
 --cpus 12
 ```
 <b>(2)</b> Next you need to normalize and standardize the HFM hdf5 files and capture targets if training is desired using the TensorSV script <b>data_prep.py</b> shown below.
-This script can run in parallel for each sample so setting your cpus to the number of samples when you have enough processors and memory is sugested.
+This script can run in parallel for each sample so setting your cpus to the number of samples when you have enough processors and memory is suggested.
 The result of this step will produce one *.norm.hdf file and one *.label.hdf per sample.
-For traning you can run the data_prep.merge_samples function to mix together any samples that have under gone this process.
+For training you can run the data_prep.merge_samples function to mix together any samples that have under gone this process.
 ```bash
 data_prep.py \
 --vcf_in_path ./hgsv_hg38_hfm_server/hgsv.illumina.hg38.all.geno.vcf.gz \